Taliban threat in Afghanistan 'will significantly rise,' says German defense minister | DW | 18.02.2021

 German defense chief Annegret Kramp-Karrenbauer told DW that militants have vowed to carry out more attacks targeting international troops if the NATO alliance doesn't leave Afghanistan by a May deadline.

-NATO has made no decision on whether or when to pull out of Afghanistan, the military alliance’s top official said on Thursday.
+NATO has made no decision on whether or when to pull out of Afghanistan, the military alliance's Secretary-General Jens Stoltenberg said on Thursday.

-But Secretary-General Jens Stoltenberg said May 1 was the final deadline for any possible future withdrawal as part of a peace deal struck between the US and the Taliban last year.
+A peace deal struck in February 2020 between the Taliban and the United States calls for all US and NATO forces to leave Afghanistan by May 1 in exchange for the Taliban to reduce violence and cooperate with the Afghan government

-After two decades of Western military intervention and hundreds of billions of dollars in investment, NATO countries are worried about undermining progress towards democracy.
+However, the Taliban have increased violent attacks, and the so-called "intra-Afghan" talks with the government have gone nowhere.

-“We are faced with many dilemmas, and there are no easy options,” the former Norwegian prime minister told journalists after talks between defense ministers in Brussels.
+"We are faced with many dilemmas, and there are no easy options," Stoltenberg told journalists after talks between defense ministers in Brussels.

 "If we stay beyond May 1, we risk more violence, more attacks against our own troops," he said.
 "But if we leave, then we will also risk that the gains that we have made are lost."